Home Reno Pro

 I conducted 1:1 moderated interviews with existing users of the software with varying roles.
 I discovered what their biggest pain points were and started to see patterns for areas of opportunity.

 I ran affinity mapping sessions with the cross-functional team to determine common themes across interviews.
-The affinity mapping helped us to converge on the greatest pain points we noticed.
+The affinity mapping helped us to converge on the greatest pain points we noticed for each user type.

 I created user personas and journey maps to help build user empathy.

-I worked with designers to come up with solutions for the pain points we uncovered.
+I then worked with designers to come up with solutions for the pain points we uncovered.

 The designers created high-fidelity prototypes of the solutions.